 The agreement can also include a term that says you and your spouse agree not to harass or interfere with each other.

 The separation agreement does not have to be made as soon as you separate.
 It can be made at any time before a divorce.
 However, the sooner you can agree on the terms of the separation, the sooner you will be certain of your and your spouse's rights and responsibilities.

 - The separation will take less of a toll on your emotions and on those of your children.
-Going to court to fight over child support, spousal support, custody and access or property can be a stressful drawn-out and unpleasant experience for any family.
+Going to court to fight over child support, spousal support, parenting arrangements or property can be a stressful, drawn-out and unpleasant experience for any family.

 - If you have a written separation agreement, your rights and obligations are set out as soon as the agreement is signed.
 You do not have to wait for court dates and other delays.

 - If you later decide to divorce, you can include the terms of the separation agreement in the divorce order.

 - If you are making support payments to your spouse under a written agreement, you may be able to claim them on your income tax form.
 You should talk with a lawyer, an accountant or Canada Revenue Agency about spousal support payments and income tax.

 - It can be helpful for establishing dates of your separation for Canada Pension Plan credit splitting.
 However, administrators of employment pensions may require a court order and not just a separation agreement.
 You should check with your lawyer or with the pension-plan administrators.